6 Easy Ways to Stop Criticizing and Improve Your Relationships

 Do you frequently criticize your family, friends, or colleagues?
 Do you focus on their faults?
 If you recognize (or someone’s told you) that you’re critical of others, this post is for you.

 Some people find it hard to stop themselves from making negative comments about everything and everyone around them.
-Others hold in their hurt and angry feelings until them can’t take it anymore.
+Others hold in their hurt and angry feelings until they can’t take it anymore.
 Then they burst into a tirade of criticisms.
 Being highly critical and holding others to exceptionally high standards is also a sign of High Criticism Perfectionists.
 You can go back and read my post “What is Perfectionism?” for more details on the different types of perfectionists.

 Let’s start by reviewing the problems that are motivating you to stop criticizing.